Binary Tree Basic and Common Types

 // 4 5 6

-Since the above is a common implementation method, it implies that there are other implementation methods, right?
+Since the above is a common implementation method, it implies there are other methods, right?

-Yes, in Principles and Implementation of Binary Heap and Detailed Explanation of Union-Find Algorithm, we choose to use arrays to store binary trees based on specific scenarios.
+Yes, in Principles and Implementation of Binary Heap and Detailed Explanation of Union-Find Algorithm, we choose to use arrays to store binary trees based on specific needs.

-When visualizing recursive functions in the Visualization Panel, a recursive tree is generated from the function stack, which can be considered a form of binary tree implementation.
+When visualizing recursive functions in the Visualization Panel, a recursive tree is generated from the function stack, which can also be considered a way to implement binary trees.

-Additionally, in general algorithm problems, we might abstract the actual problem into a binary tree structure, but we don't need to create a binary tree with TreeNode
+Moreover, in typical algorithm problems, we may abstract the real-world problem into a binary tree structure, but we don't necessarily need to create a binary tree using TreeNode

 1